LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 ### Understanding the default "retry" flow

 By default, in a conversation, when a bot fails to respond to the consumer within 60 seconds, the consumer’s last message is resent to the bot one time.
-This retry flow is always attempted when needed.

-Optionally, you can customize the retry flow by changing the timeout interval and the number of retries.
+Optionally, you can customize this "retry" flow by changing the timeout interval and the number of retries.
 You do this by adding the [retryMessageInterval](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#retrymessageinterval) and [messageResendMaxRetries](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#messageresendmaxretries) fields, respectively, to the bot's agent connector.
 LivePerson recommends you set the number of retries to 3 or fewer.
 You cannot set the number of retries to zero to skip the flow.

-Once the retry flow is fully completed, if the bot still fails to respond to the consumer, the conversation is identified as “stuck."
+ The retry flow is always attempted when needed.
+Once it is fully completed, if the bot still fails to respond to the consumer, the conversation is identified as “stuck."
 There are a few strategies you can use to resolve stuck conversations; these are described below.

 ### Resolving stuck conversations